eescapa-carbonre/mkdocs-user-guide/docs/reports/shc/performances.md

 ## Historical Average Performance

-The average of all daily emissions in the selected time period.
-This is the Baseline SHC (horizontal white line) in the [Daily Average SHC](heu_average_shc_date.md) by date chart.
+The average of all historical daily emissions.

 ## Trial Average Performance